sdarkhovsky/nvidia-contest-react-app/README.md

 the front-end and NodeJS, ExpressJS for the back-end server.
 Currently the system is far from implementing what was planned.
 But it's alive at https://nvidia-contest-react-app.onrender.com/

-See the companion Web Services project at https://github.com/sdarkhovsky/nvidia-contest_express-web-service and https://github.com/sdarkhovsky/nvidia-contest-rag
+See the companion Web Services and RAG projects at https://github.com/sdarkhovsky/nvidia-contest_express-web-service and https://github.com/sdarkhovsky/nvidia-contest-rag

 # Getting Started with Create React App